Everything Is Art

 What does "everything is art" mean to you?

 To me, 'everything is art' means that every aspect of life holds creative potential and emotional depth.
 Art isn't confined to traditional mediums or gallery spaces.
 Instead, it encompasses the entirety of human experience and expression.
 I like to believe that art can be found in the vulnerability of a personal moment, the intimacy of a shared experience, the pain of loss, and the joy of self-discovery.
-As a mixed-media artist, I see art as a lens through which we can explore and express the intricacies of the human experience,
+As a mixed-media artist, I see art as a lens through which we can explore and express the intricacies of the human experience, making sense of our vulnerabilities, connections, and inner worlds.

 What are you doing next?
 What are you excited about?